-We end this subsection by a remark.
-Using $\twosmc A$, we can define the \emph{$c$-simplicial complex} of $A$ by the completely same way as in the definition of $g$-simplicial complex.
-However, it is not clear if the $c$-complex enjoys some nice properties.
-For example, the $c$-polytope $\P^\c(A)$ is not a geometric realization of the $c$-complex.
+\begin{remark} Using $\twosmc A$, we can define the \emph{$c$-simplicial complex} of $A$ by the completely same way as in the definition of $g$-simplicial complex.
+However, it is not clear if the $c$-simplicial complex enjoys some nice properties.
+For example, the $c$-polytope $\P^\c(A)$ is not a geometric realization of the $c$-simplicial complex. \end{remark}